epsi-rns/epsi-rns.github.io/_posts/system/2020/2020-10-11-slides-linux-diversity.markdown

 ![Slide - About Author][slide-02]

-> I have my own blog
+> I have my own blog.

 #### Slide 03: About This Material